b-sullender/CAPI/README.md

 ```

 # Using CAPI
-You can include CAPI.h and link to CAPI.lib/libCAPI.o in your C/C++ projects
 After building the project files, run the included TestApp program to test CAPI.
-TestApp has several commands for testing the CAPI library (see HELP.txt).
+TestApp has several commands for testing the CAPI library (see HELP.txt for details).
+You can include CAPI.h and link to CAPI.lib (Linux, libCAPI.o) in your C/C++ projects.

 # Changelog for 3rd party source code: